A sustainability condition for stochastic forest model: Introduction

+To overcome this difficulty, we use the semigroup method presented in \cite{Foguel,Mic}.
+First, we establish some estimates for the average of integrals of solutions (see \eqref{estimate1} and \eqref{estimate2}).
+Then, we construct a strongly continuous semigroup generated by solutions of \eqref{E1}.
+Using these estimates and a theorem in \cite{Mic}, we show that the semigroup enjoys an invariant measure.

-The organization of paper is as follows.
-Section \ref{Sec2} proves existence, uniqueness and boundedness of global nonnegative solutions.
-Section \ref{Sec3} investigates sustainability of forest and existence of a Borel invariant measure.
-To the contrary, Section \ref{Sec4} is devoted to presenting sufficient conditions for decline of forest.
-Finally, Section \ref{Sec5} gives numerical examples.
+The organization of the present paper is as follows.
+Section \ref{Sec2} proves existence and boundedness of unique global nonnegative solutions to \eqref{E1}.
+Section \ref{Sec3} investigates sustainability of the forest and existence of a Borel invariant measure.
+To the contrary, Section \ref{Sec4} presents some sufficient conditions for decline of the forest.
+Finally, Section \ref{Sec5} gives some numerical examples.